hitokiri-mata/katacoda-courses/kubernetes-applications/rabbitmq/step1.md

 As you see, your Kubernetes cluster based on Minikube is will be available in a moment.
 Verify it's ready for your use:

-`minikube version && minikube status`{{execute}}
+``{{execute}}

-Notice that while Minikube is running, there is nothing deployed except for a single service/kubernetes item,
+Notice that while Kubernetes is running, there is nothing deployed except for a single service/kubernetes item,

 `kubectl get deployments,pods,services`{{execute}}